vitroid/PairList/temp_README.md

 <!-- ## Benchmark tests -->

-To find the neighbors in a face-centered cubic lattice of size 10x10x10 on a MacBook Air 2021 (Apple Silicon),
+To find the neighbors in a face-centered cubic lattice of size 10x10x10 on a MacBook Air 2021 (Apple M1),

 ```shell
 $ python benchmark.py